 With more and more people now switching to smart phones, there is an ever growing demand for mobile-friendly platforms of their favorite websites.
 People want to be connected to the internet 24/7 which means companies should make a conscious effort to ensure they have access to their website 24/7.

 For any business that thrives on e-commerce, this should be an absolute must however designing a mobile ecommerce website is no walk in the park.
-There are plenty of different parameters to consider.
+There are plenty of different parameters to consider, like ecommerce templates.

 Below we will highlight 10 best practices for designing mobile websites that are involved in e-commerce.
 Web developers and designers will find this information to be very helpful.
 A good example of the ecommerce in web development is the ebay app that will run even on android 5.0.